-Well known as the heart of skiing and adventure in New Zealand, Queenstown is also renown for it’s glorious wines, in particular it’s pinot noir and aromatic varietals (chardonnay and sauvignon blanc).
-The vineyards tend to come with with jaw dropping views and more often than not a restaurant accompanying the cellar door that has equally spectacular cuisine to round off your wine tasting adventure.
+Well known as the heart of skiing and adventure in New Zealand, Queenstown is also famous for its wines, with pinot noir as the star child and aromatic varietals (chardonnay and sauvignon blanc) as back up singers.
+The vineyards usually come with with jaw dropping views and more often than not a restaurant next to the cellar door with equally jaw dropping cuisine.

-There are over 100 vineyards in the surrounding area (Alexandra, Bannockburn, Bendigo, Cromwell/Lowburn/Pisa, Gibbston, Wanaka) and the terrain, dominated by mountains, and the climate of extremes, ensures that each of the wines has an intensity and a distinctive finesse about them.
+There are over 100 vineyards in the wider area (Alexandra, Bannockburn, Bendigo, Cromwell/Lowburn/Pisa, Gibbston, Wanaka) and the mountain-heavy terrain and extreme climate makes sure each of the wines has an intensity and a distinctive finesse about them.

-There are many ways to explore the area, but basing yourself in Queenstown for a night or two means that you can journey amongst the vines during the day and explore the plethora of amazing restaurants and bars at night - sampling yet more delicious local wines whilst being able to wander back to your hotel or apartment unconcerned about being a responsible driver.
+There are many ways to explore the area but basing yourself in Queenstown for a night or two means you can journey amongst the vines during the day and explore the local restaurants and bars by night - sampling yet more delicious local wines but being able to wander back to your hotel or airbnb without worrying about who's driving.

 Starting the adventure on a high, leap into your car and make your first stop Amisfield, located just 20 minutes out of Queenstown on Lake Hayes Road, (just off the Gibbston Highway).
 Currently in the process of converting to full organic certification, the team at Amisfield believe in letting the unique flavour of the terroir and climate come through in the wine.
 Their minimal handling approach means that the wine takes time, but this dedication is reflected in the calibre of the wines.
 Housed in a dramatic schist and wood building the cellar door charges a small fee for sampling, but this is refundable on your first bottle purchase.
 And once you’ve satisfied your taste for wine tasting, move into the bistro for yet more sampling - of their fabulous cuisine.